kaushik-42/Fetch_App/README.md

 - Rmse (Root Mean Square Error) - LSTM's and Linear regression was performing well.
 - MAE (Mean Absolute Error) - Linear Regression was working really well.

+## Why Streamlit for creating applications for our ML Models?

+Streamlit was chosen as the primary tool for building the Fetch Rewards Scanned Receipts Prediction App due to its unique advantages in creating interactive data applications:

+- **Ease of Use**: Streamlit's straightforward and intuitive API makes it possible to turn data scripts into shareable web apps with minimal effort.
+This ease of use accelerates development from concept to deployment.

+- **Rapid Prototyping**: Streamlit enables rapid prototyping of data applications, allowing for quick iteration and immediate feedback on the functionality and design of the app.

+- **Interactivity**: Streamlit naturally supports interactivity without the need for complex callbacks or frontend development.
+This feature is crucial for engaging users and delivering dynamic visualizations and data-driven insights.

+- **Integration with Data Science Ecosystem**: Streamlit seamlessly integrates with major data science libraries like Pandas, NumPy, Matplotlib, and Seaborn, making it a perfect fit for projects that require robust data processing and visualization capabilities.

+- **Customizability**: While being simple to use for basic tasks, Streamlit also offers the flexibility to create more sophisticated applications with custom layouts, advanced features, and even integration with other systems.

+By leveraging Streamlit, this project effectively bridges the gap between data science and application development, providing an accessible and interactive platform for users to explore and understand the predictive models' results.

 ## Future Improvements

 Several enhancements can be made to this project to increase the accuracy of the predictions and the usability of the application: